woossi0/suite/docs/usermanual/source/cartography/rt/barnes.rst

 Example
 -------

+The map image above shows a temperature surface interpolated across a set of data points with a attribute giving the maximum daily temperature on a given day.
-The interpolated surface in the map image above is produced by the following SLD.
+The surface layer in the image is produced by the following SLD.
 (The map image also shows the original input data points styled by another SLD, as well as a base map layer.)
-You can adapt this SLD to your data with minimal effort by adjusting the parameters.
+You can adapt this SLD to your own data by adjusting the transformation parameters, and by choosing a color map definition that provides an appropriate styling.

 .. code-block:: xml
    :linenos: